BioPhoton/Reactive-Architecture-and-UX-Patterns_Angular/README.md

 With that in mind, we will start to work on our first patterns.

 Exercises we will master are:
-- Deriving state and combination operators
+- State derivation and update behaviour
   - Overview of combination the operators
   - HTTP fetching and with `forkJoin`
-  - Avoid over-fetching by introducing state into our Http service
+  - Avoid over-fetching by introducing state into the Http service
   - Continuously deriving state with `combineLatest`
   - Reduce computations and understand data normalization
   - Opt-In Updates and `withLatestFrom`